almestre/hosynet/README.md

 pool: If pool = "global", weighted probabilities are based on global pool frequencies.
 If pool = "community", weighted probabilities are based on community-level frequencies.

 weights: frequencies used as weights in the randomisation of rows.
 If pool = "global", weights is a vector that applies to all the communities (i.e. rows).
-If pool = "community", weights is a matrix with the same dimensions than the input matrix.
+If pool = "community", weights is a matrix with the same dimensions as the input matrix.
 In this case, each community has its own probability weights (e.g. based on geographic availability of species).

 ### Output
 The randomized matrix